codeneuro/neurofinder-python/README.md

 [![Travis](https://img.shields.io/travis/codeneuro/neurofinder-python.svg?style=flat-square)]()

-> python module for working with neuron finding algorithm results
+> helper python module for neuron finding algorithms

 This repository contains a module and a CLI for working with neuron finding algorithm results.
 It is used by the [neurofinder](https://github.com/codeneuro/neurofinder) benchmarking challenge to compare ground truth results to results from submitted algorithms.